beaconny-net/interface-research-lab/README.md

 ### Education

-Our primary directive is to empower our community with the knowledge and experience necessary to leverge the tools of technology toward creative, productive, and financially sustaining ends.
+Our primary directive is to empower our community with the knowledge and experience necessary to leverage the tools of technology toward creative, productive, and financially sustaining ends.

 Technological awareness and competency is increasingly important as we move into a future dominated by software, advanced manufacturing, artificial intelligence, and remote work.
 By leveraging the extensive knowledge and experience of IRL staff and local experts, we will guide and support community members in pursuit of their interests and achievement of their desired outcomes.